Student Support Policies

 OIST Graduate University Research Assistantships and Senior Research Assistantship (hereafter, Assistantships) are awarded to students on full- time study in the doctoral program at the OIST Graduate School.
 A student in good standing who performs research or who assists others in performing research and educational activities is registered as a Research Assistant.
 A student in a thesis lab after the qualifying exam is registered as a Senior Research Assistant.

-During tenure of the Research Assistant and Senior Research Assistant, the student must undertake full-time doctoral studies in Okinawa, unless a special case for exemption from this requirement has been previously approved by the Graduate School.
 All students who receive these financial supports are required to submit a report monthly to the OIST Graduate School.

 The maximum tenure of a Research Assistant is normally two years and three years for a Senior Research Assistant.
 Students are expected to complete the requirements for graduation within the five-year period.
 In case of early completion of requirements, Senior Research Assistant is continued for one calendar month after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).